ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

   - name: Custom name of the solution.
   - path: Path to the data file.
   - path2: Optional path to second result file.
 Useful for ANSYS PRNSOL solution, where nodal deformations and nodal rotations can be exported to different files only.
   - format: File format string.
-Choose one of ‘abaqus:fieldreport’, ‘ansys:prnsol’,’ansys:rst’ or ‘nastran:f06’.
+Choose one of ‘abaqus:fieldreport’, ‘ansys:prnsol’,’ansys:rst’, or ‘nastran:f06’.
   - subcase: Optional subcase to read.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
   - load_factor: Optional load factor within substep of non-linear solution where the nodal solution should be taken from.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
   - set: Result set for ANSYS RST files, None is last result set.
   - read_stresses_strains: Reads strain and stress results from the RST file (necessary to post-process non-linear solutions).
   - ‘use_felyx_to_compute_pp_results’: Use ACP to compute strain and stress data.
-  - use_solid_results: Mapps solid element solution onto ‘Layered Solid Reference Surface’.
+  - use_solid_results: Maps solid element solution onto ‘Layered Solid Reference Surface’.
   - recompute_iss_of_solids: For solids the interlaminar shear stresses are recalculated considering the laminate stacking.
   - renumbering_mapping_paths: List of paths of the assembly renumbering files used to map the results of composite assemblies.
   - active: Active/inactive flag.